Samsung Galaxy S10 Allegedly Appears in Video, Official Accessories Leak

-We are just a day away from Samsung's Galaxy Unpacked launch event where the Galaxy S10 series will make its grand debut, but there is no stopping the torrent of leaks.
+We are just hours away from Samsung's Galaxy Unpacked launch event where the Galaxy S10 series will make its grand debut, but there is no stopping the torrent of leaks.
 The Samsung Galaxy S10 has yet again surfaced online in an alleged hands-on video alongside the Galaxy S10+, giving us a glimpse of their design as well as the Galaxy Buds.
 Moreover, official and third-party protective cases that will reportedly work with the Galaxy S10's in-display fingerprint sensor have also been leaked.
 Also, alleged renders of the official protective cases for the Galaxy S10 series have also been leaked.
+To remind you, Samsung is hosting a press event later today in San Francisco where it will be launching the new Galaxy S10 family of smartphones.

 Starting with the hands-on clip, it is claimed to be a preview video detailing the Galaxy S10 and the Galaxy S10+ that has now been removed.
 The video reportedly showcased the complete design of both the smartphones and also talked about their imaging hardware.
 Interestingly, the video also allegedly revealed that both the smartphones will come with support for reverse wireless charging and one of them was shown juicing up the Galaxy Buds' battery kept on the smartphone's rear panel while still in the case.
 While the Galaxy S10+ appeared reportedly appeared in a hands-on video a few days ago, the new leak marks the first time that the Galaxy Buds have been seen in action.